Attendance

 Why attendance and punctuality is important?

-It is also important to arrive at school on time.
+It is important to arrive at school on time.
 If a child arrives late to school every day, their learning begins to suffer.
 If your child arrives late, you will be asked for the reason by a member of the admin team or one of the senior leadership team.
-Below is a graph showing how being late to school every day over a school year adds up to lost learning time over one academic year.